Edu-2de/kode-start/myProject/PROJECT_README.md

-# Rick & Morty Character Collector
+# Rick & Morty Game Collector

 A full-stack mobile application built with Flutter and Node.js that allows users to collect Rick & Morty characters through interactive games.